cccbr/runningatower/content/docs/ringingroom/_index.md

 - are carpeted.
 This allows them to be stacked safely and without sliding for very young ringers.
 The use of multiple boxes ought to be avoided whenever possible.
 - can be wedged if there are uneven floors.

-Further details are available at [notes on ringing boxes (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2021/06/SM_Ringing_Boxes_2020_Ver_1_1.pdf).
+Further details are available at [notes on ringing boxes](../ringingroom/boxes).
 This document details how to make a 2ft x 2ft box which is stackable.
 "Fixed" boxes at towers e.g. Exeter (see picture below) are typically larger.
 The height generally needs to increase and be roughly in a ratio of 0.5-0.6 to the width.
 There are Health and Safety implications of high (fixed) boxes, but there are also positive sides to them.

 Positive reasons for using boxes:
 - Reduced rope wear, as the rope goes into compression (this induces fibre slip and wearing out) when it meets a solid surface.